Infectious Disease Fellowship

 Trainees interested in pursuing a career in research investigation have a wide variety of opportunities ranging from HIV clinical research including behavioral and epidemiologic studies to bench work focusing on host-responses and innate immunity.
 To make the transition to the research years, Fellows will work with a Faculty advisor during their first year of fellowship to supervise the fellows' development into an independent investigator.

-Scholar Track
+Scholar Tracks

-Healthcare Epidemiology
+Healthcare Epidemiology and Antimicrobial Stewardship Tracks

 The Healthcare Epidemiology Track provides fellows with basic training in healthcare epidemiology, infection control and prevention.
 The fellow will become familiar with concepts relating to identification of and surveillance for healthcare-associated infections (HAIs), including antimicrobial-resistant and other epidemiologically important organisms; infection prevention strategies; outbreak investigation and control measures; and impact of HAIs on patient safety.